PipeOpsHQ/pipeops-k8-agent/docs/advanced/pipeops-gateway-proxy.md

 # PipeOps Gateway Proxy

-The PipeOps Gateway Proxy is an **optional feature** that provides external access to applications in private Kubernetes clusters.
-It is **DISABLED by default** for security.
+The PipeOps Gateway Proxy is a **smart routing feature** that provides external access to applications in Kubernetes clusters.
+It is **ENABLED by default** and automatically detects the best routing mode for your cluster type.

-**Important**: Enable this feature only if you want to expose your cluster services externally.
-For secure admin access only, keep it disabled (default).
+**How it works**: The gateway automatically detects if your cluster is public (with LoadBalancer) or private, then chooses the optimal routing strategy—direct routing for public clusters, tunnel routing for private clusters.

 ## Overview